anonymokata/cacf8d82-412d-11ea-b936-1a089a08e23b/README.md

 # Checkout Order Total Kata

 ## Overview
 This kata implements a simple point of sale system that calculates pre-tax total as items are scanned at checkout.
-The kata is implemented in Java.
+It's implemented in Java.
 Gradle is used as the build tool.

 ## Minimum System Requirements
 Java 8

-## How to Run Tests
+## How to Run the Tests
 From the command line, execute: `gradlew test`.

 Another option is to import the gradle project into a Java IDE such as Eclipse or IntelliJ Idea, and run tests from the IDE.